meow-zz/WinMemory/readme.txt

 Target audience is Windows users but this can be compiled and run in Linux environments if desired.

 ~ Windows ~
-This is developed with Microsoft Visual Studio 2008 Professional Edition and requires
+This is developed with Microsoft Visual Studio 2008 Professional Edition and target Framework is .NET 3.5.

 ~ Linux usage ~
 Requirements to build and run this in Linux is to have the Mono installed.